 Lisbon is a year-round destination (remember all those sunny days??), but there are certain times I would probably avoid.
 Late June through August is the busiest, hottest time of the year in Lisbon, and would not be my first choice of when to visit.
 It's also busy over the winter holidays.

 I would say the best time to visit Lisbon is in the shoulder season: spring and autumn.
-I visited in early March, when it was starting to warm up but wasn't anywhere close to hot yet.
+I've visited Lisbon twice in March, when it was starting to warm up but wasn't anywhere close to hot yet.
 I'd say mid-March through May, and September-October are probably the ideal times to go to Lisbon.

 If you have no choice but to visit during the summer, I would plan your 3 days during the week and avoid weekends.